GreenClothaWay/Blog/_posts/2019-10-13-week2-roles-and-technologies.markdown

 Afterwards we configured a simple firewall using shorewall.
 Following we installed a nginx webserver and requested a certificate from Lets Encrypt using certbot.

+We had some problems with our blog's comment system.
+As we use the Jekyll framework, which generates static sites, we must use an external service for comments.
+We found a simple system that was easy to deploy, but the free version was unfortunately limited to one week.
+So we decided to host this system ourselves.

+It consists of two Node.JS applications: The first is the back-end, which records comments in JSON files and the second is the front-end, that displays the form and comments.
+The two applications run on two different ports, so we used Nginx as a reverse proxy, to link two subdomains, respectively j1 and j2, to the ports of our apps.
+To keep our server secure, we use the https protocol and our subdomains are linked by a cloudflare proxy.

 Best regards,